Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/Remove-AzureRmStorageAccountNetworkRule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmStorageAccountNetworkRule** cmdlet removes IpRules or VirtualNetworkRules from the NetWorkRule property of a Storage Account
+The **Remove-AzureRmStorageAccountNetworkRule** cmdlet removes IpRules or VirtualNetworkRules from the NetWorkRule property of a Storage account

 ## EXAMPLES